Whats is happiness according to you?

 During college days I became brand conscious and happiness was about wearing Louis Philippe, Van Heusen and the likes.

-Later due to some unexpected turn of events, I had to leave my job and return from Bangalore to my hometown to take care of my dad.
+Later due to some unexpected turn of events, I had to return from Bangalore to my hometown to take care of my dad.

 Though it might seem like a burden to many, I never felt so and feel blessed to get such an opportunity. ❤️